Jens Schou Fabricius: Danish-Norwegian service

 He saw service in the frigate Store Belt which, in 1788, was a cadet training ship, as second-in-command of the frigate Alsen when she was acting as guard-ship in the Øresund, and as captain of the smaller Speideren in the home squadron.
 In October 1788 he became deputy ekvipagemester at Fredriksvern in Vestfold and in the following years was often away on tours of duties with various ships, as captain.

 In 1795 Fabricius sailed to the Danish West Indies, but he could not tolerate the climate and was sent home by his senior officer.
-In 1797 he sailed as captain of the brig Lougen which was part of a squadron destined for the Mediterranean Sea.
+In 1797 he sailed as captain of the brig which was part of a squadron destined for the Mediterranean Sea.
 On the outward journey his ship broached in a storm in the North Sea but righted herself with four feet of water in the hold and in the cabins.
 Fabricius and Lougen returned to Copenhagen on 6 August 1799.